magepages/mpdocs/docs/better-product-reviews/index.md

 - [How to Install](https://www.mageplaza.com/install-magento-2-extension/)

 ## How to use

-1. Customer
+### 1. Customer

-1.1.
+#### 1.1.
 Product Details

 On the Product Detail Page, Customer can:

-- See Review Summary including: review number, average number of stars,% recomment, chart star rating at the top of the review block
+- See Review Summary including: review number, average number of stars, recommend percentage, rating star chart at the top of the review block

-- Reorder the order to show the Newest Review, High Rating, Helpfulness
+- Reorder the reviews to show the Newest Review, High Rating, Helpfulness reviews

 - Evaluate Helpful Review